Giving Ada a Chance

 A Chance Collision #

-Making my way home one serendipitous afternoon, I happened across a sizeable stack of books sitting on the curb outside one of the University's engineering buildings.
-The university was ostensibly in the process of liquidating its stockpile of old engineering books, and had left them in a pile for the local council to collect.
-Amongst material covering a wide variety of academic disciplines, two books in particular caught my eye: Building Parallel, Embedded, and Real-Time Applications with Ada, and Concurrent and Real-Time Programming in Ada.
+By no deliberate design of my own, I happen to live close to a university.
+Not in the kind of 'University town' common to much of Europe or the United States, but in the densely packed suburban sprawl of Sydney's inner-city.
+Making my way home one serendipitous afternoon, I happened across a sizeable stack of books sitting on the curb outside the aforementioned University's engineering buildings.
+The university was in the process of liquidating its stockpile of old engineering books, and had left them in a pile for the local council to collect.
+Sifting through the pile for anything interesting, two books in caught my eye: Building Parallel, Embedded, and Real-Time Applications with Ada, and Concurrent and Real-Time Programming in Ada.

 Exceeding My Expectations #